The Battle at Lake Changjin II: Plot

 At dawn Wanli is frozen to Qianli's body.
 The Americans patrol the area around the bridge, seeing Qianli's head they fire a flamethrower and his body is consumed in flames causing his body and Wanli to slide down the hill.
 The flamethrower operator reports that there are no more PVA below the bridge and the U.S. commander says its time to go home.
 Wanli regains consciousness from the heat of Qianli's burning body.
 Wanli looks up to see U.S. helicopters flying in bridge spans while a voiceover narrates how U.S. aircraft flew in spans to repair the bridge.
 The U.S. troops lay the bridge spans and vehicles begin crossing over the bridge.
-Smith crosses the bridge in a jeeep and sees a red scarf in a tree which he takes as a sign that the U.S. doesn't have much time to pull out.
-Truman is shown looking pensive in the Oval office.
+Smith crosses the bridge in a jeep and sees a red scarf in a tree which he takes as a sign that the U.S. doesn't have much time to pull out.

 The scene then shifts to the evacuation of Hungnam on 24 December where U.S. forces described as the "10th Army" prepare to destroy rail lines and supplies that cannot be evacuated.
 A U.S. soldier is shown putting a bottle of whisky into the body bag of a dead soldier.
-Captions state: "The Battle of the Sumun Bridge was a typical penetrating attack into the depths of the U.S. defense.
+Captions state: "The Battle of the Water Gate Bridge was a typical penetrating attack into the depths of the U.S. defense.
 It had significant importance in cutting off the enemy's retreat, crashing the enemy's morale, and accelerating the course of the battle.
 This battle demonstrated our army's indomitable spirit in battle and the powerful will of Chinese people to defend Chinese nation's dignity!"
 Smith is shown paying his respects at a huge graveyard overlooking Hungnam.